cabforum/servercert/docs/BR.md

 **Key Pair**: The Private Key and its associated Public Key.

-**LDH Label**: From RFC 5890 (<https://tools.ietf.org/html/rfc5890>): "A string consisting of ASCII letters, digits, and the hyphen with the further restriction that the hyphen cannot appear at the beginning or end of the string.
+**LDH Label**: From [RFC 5890](https://datatracker.ietf.org/doc/html/rfc5890): "A string consisting of ASCII letters, digits, and the hyphen with the further restriction that the hyphen cannot appear at the beginning or end of the string.
 Like all DNS labels, its total length must not exceed 63 octets."

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

-**Linting**: A process in which the content of digitally signed data such as a Precertificate [RFC 6962], Certificate, Certificate Revocation List, or OCSP response, or data-to-be-signed object such as a `tbsCertificate` (as described in [RFC 5280, Section 4.1.1.1](https://tools.ietf.org/doc/html/rfc5280##section-4.1.1.1)) is checked for conformance with the profiles and requirements defined in these Requirements.
+**Linting**: A process in which the content of digitally signed data such as a Precertificate [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962), Certificate, Certificate Revocation List, or OCSP response, or data-to-be-signed object such as a `tbsCertificate` (as described in [RFC 5280, Section 4.1.1.1](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.1.1)) is checked for conformance with the profiles and requirements defined in these Requirements.

 **Multi-Perspective Issuance Corroboration**: A process by which the determinations made during domain validation and CAA checking by the Primary Network Perspective are corroborated by other Network Perspectives before Certificate issuance.

 **Network Perspective**: Related to Multi-Perspective Issuance Corroboration.
 A system (e.g., a cloud-hosted server instance) or collection of network components (e.g., a VPN and corresponding infrastructure) for sending outbound Internet traffic associated with a domain control validation method and/or CAA check.
 The location of a Network Perspective is determined by the point where unencapsulated outbound Internet traffic is typically first handed off to the network infrastructure providing Internet connectivity to that perspective.

-**Non-Reserved LDH Label**: From RFC 5890 (<https://tools.ietf.org/html/rfc5890>): "The set of valid LDH labels that do not have '`--`' in the third and fourth positions."
+**Non-Reserved LDH Label**: From [RFC 5890](https://datatracker.ietf.org/doc/html/rfc5890): "The set of valid LDH labels that do not have '`--`' in the third and fourth positions."

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.

 **OCSP Responder**: An online server operated under the authority of the CA and connected to its Repository for processing Certificate status requests.
 See also, Online Certificate Status Protocol.

-**Onion Domain Name**: A Fully Qualified Domain Name ending with the RFC 7686 ".onion" Special-Use Domain Name.
+**Onion Domain Name**: A Fully Qualified Domain Name ending with the [RFC 7686](https://datatracker.ietf.org/doc/html/rfc7686) ".onion" Special-Use Domain Name.
 For example, `2gzyxa5ihm7nsggfxnu52rck2vv4rvmdlkiu3zzui5du4xyclen53wid.onion` is an Onion Domain Name, whereas `torproject.org` is not an Onion Domain Name.

 **Online Certificate Status Protocol**: An online Certificate-checking protocol that enables relying-party application software to determine the status of an identified Certificate.
 See also OCSP Responder.